skynetservices/skynet-archive/README.md

 </pre>

 ## Work In Progress
-#####Smart Connection Pools
-ServiceClients's will have a pool of connections to a given service, to load balance across.
-Instances are already removed from skynet when they crash, but local pools will be smart enough to remove any connections to any instances that are no longer available and replace them with connections to valid instances to maintain pool size.

 #####Process Monitoring / Restarting
 Services will restart themselves a specified number of times after crashing and add themselves back to the pool.